|

 This fireplace was redone using paint over brick to make it stand out in this living room while flowing with the trim

-paint that brick!
+Paint that brick!

 Unfortunately, this isn’t an option for us as our home was built 6 years ago and no one was putting in brick fireplaces then.

-Houseologie shares how to paint your fireplace black and never look back!
+Jess from Bright Green Door shares how to paint your fireplace black and never look back!

 If you want to learn how to update a fireplace using paint this is a great idea to spruce up brick